degenerat3/meteor/docs/core_api.md

 Method: `POST`
 Params:
 ```
-groupname: the name of the group being registered [string]
+groupname: the name of the group being registered
-desc:      a description of the group [string]
+desc:      a description of the group
 ```

 ### `/register/hostgroup`